 - Cost of injuries and accidents due to fatigue.

-- Additional factors such as transportation costs for outsourced work.
+- Additional expenses such as transportation costs for outsourced work.

 Contact us to see how we can help you cut costs and improve the quality and consistency of your CNC machining center.